fortrabbit/docs/14.tips/service-cancellation.md

 When cancelling your [account](/10.objects/3.person.md#account-settings), you will remove personal access to the fortrabbit hosting system.
 By cancelling your account, all non-shared payment methods including all it's apps will get irreversibly deleted along.

-Everything that is shared with other owners or clients attached will NOT be deleted when you cancel your personal account.
-When you are involved in shared [teams](/10.objects/4.team.md) with other owners, the teams will not be deleted.
+Everything that is shared with other team members or clients will NOT be deleted when you cancel your personal account.
+When you are involved in shared [teams](/10.objects/4.team.md) with other members, the teams will not be deleted.
 You will just leave the teams.
 The same applies to shared [payment methods](/10.objects/9.payment-method.md) and the [apps](/10.objects/1.app.md) that are owned by them.

 :DashboardLink{title="Cancel your account" path="/confirm/account-deletion"}

 ## Auto deletion of inactive accounts

 Abandoned accounts without access to paid objects and no activity will get auto-deleted after a period of time.
 This is a privacy feature.

-## A note on personal data

-We try to remove as much as